 - Check entry requirements: Some countries require vaccination proof or negative COVID tests.

 Your visa approval is a huge achievement.
-Don't let small post-approval mistakes ruin your trip.
 Follow this checklist, and you'll fly with confidence.